ladybug-tools/spider-2021/sandbox/epw-onebuilding-data/README.md

 * 2019-07-09 ~ Theo ~ Colors are units sensitive
 * 2019-07-09 ~ Theo ~ Display data from non-EPW files
 * 2019-07-09 ~ Theo ~ Compare data from multiple places
+	* Checkbox to overlay
+	* Establish min max for every parameter - instead of normalizing
+	* Adjust opacities of each with sliders
 * 2019-07-09 ~ Theo ~ Combine multiple views in single view
 * 2019-07-09 ~ Theo ~ Add compass rose